 - C. Requirements for all accessory dwelling units (continued).
 The items remaining in this section are being renumbered. - 1.
 Location of entrances.
 This amendment clarifies that the entrance limitation is not applicable to proposals involving a detached accessory dwelling unit.
 Proposals for detached ADUs do not have an effect on the current entrance layout of the main house. - 2.
 Parking.
 No change is proposed. - 3.
 Maximum size.
 This amendment clarifies how the square footage is to be measured when determining maximum size.
 The clarification aligns with current code provisions located within the definitions chapter (33.910) for living area.
-That definition was intended to apply to this particular calculation but the current code did not consistently refer to living area.

-Discussions with BDS staff and the focus group included a consideration to remove the 800 square foot maximum for internal basement conversions, while keeping a 75% threshold.
+That definition was intended to apply to this particular calculation but the current code did not consistently refer to living area. - Discussions with BDS staff and the focus group included a consideration to remove the 800 square foot maximum for internal basement conversions, while keeping a 75% threshold.
 The main goal of this project is to create a more standardized set of regulations for detached accessory structures, not necessarily basement remodels.
-There is a concern that ADUs larger than 800 square feet, in conjunction with a house could result in development with the characteristics of a duplex, including the potential from impacts of a second family-sized unit and parking requirements.
-Staff feels that the consideration of alternative development options in single dwelling zones, including larger second units, would be a topic to discuss during the upcoming single-dwelling residential infill project.
-No amendment to ADU size is considered with this project.
+There is a concern that ADUs larger than 800 square feet, in conjunction with a house could result in a development with the characteristics of a duplex, including the potential from impacts of a second family-sized unit and parking requirements.
+Any proposal to consider alternative development options in single dwelling zones, including larger second units, would be a topic to discuss during the upcoming single-dwelling residential infill project.
+No amendment to ADU size is considered with this project. - 7-11.

-7-11.
 These design standards have been revised and amended so that they apply to all residential accessory structures above 15-feet in height.
 This provides a more consistent set of design standards applicable to taller accessory structures, regardless of the type of use that is occurring within the structures.
 Taller accessory structures can have a larger effect on neighborhood livability and character, since they are often more visible from adjoining backyards.

-Concurrently, the modifications of design standards provides more consistency in how house additions are reviewed, with and without ADUs, while allowing detached ADUs to be reviewed similarly to other accessory structures.
-This flexibility would allow for standard ADU house plans to be created, reducing the overall construction and planning costs for the units, which could lead to greater affordability.
+The removal of the standards from this section, and their inclusion in the base zones create a more consistent set of standards that consider size and bulk of the building.
+Indirerctly, this amendment may allow for standard ADU house plans to be created, reducing the overall construction and planning costs for the units, which could lead to greater affordability.